 Have you ever been filling out a form online, or checking out in an ecommerce shopping cart, and bypassed Address Line 1, entering your info in Address Line 2 instead?

 Did you wonder whether that would cause a problem?
-Better yet, did you wonder “What is Address Line 2 actually for anyway?”
+Better yet, did you wonder “What is that line actually for anyway?”

 Address Line 1 vs Address Line 2 is an issue everyone has run into, but few are doing anything about.
 It’s a seemingly small issue that can have big consequences.

 The little amount of time and effort your team will need to invest is minimal.
-Your Address Line 2 adjustment will pay for itself many times over.
+Your adjustment will pay for itself many times over.

 Address Line 2 isn’t a mystery or a problem to ecommerce managers and online super-shoppers.
 That may be the primary reason why optimizing the field is seldom considered.